What are we working on?

 - Some ability effects

-The art license we used for the concept art that help inspire us, and also used in places like loading screens, is from two different artist who licence their art on Shutterstock.
+The art we used for concept art is from two different artist who licence their art on Shutterstock.
+We use some of this art in places like loading screens.